 Continuous Improvement of Our Legal Industry – Discussions about Innovation and Technology

 I’m releasing Phase 1, Version 1.0 of this index to add to and improve legal-industry discussions about legal innovation and technology.
 My inner perfectionist–a voice empowered during my journey to equity partner in an Am Law 200 law firm–would prefer that I conduct far more research and complete Phase 2 and Phase 3 before releasing anything.
 But this type of perfectionist thinking is itself a barrier to legal-services innovation.
 Instead, I will follow the Lean Startup innovation process that I discussed above, striving to continuously improve our legal industry discussions about innovation and technology.
 (I attempted to capture this approach in Legal-Services Innovation: A Framework and Roadmap for Leveraging Technology.)

 I’ve discussed this project with a few dozen recognized innovators in the legal industry, including Jim Sandman.
 Each of them encouraged me to move forward, believing that this information will contribute to important discussions about the legal industry and legal profession.
 Rather than attempt to build the “perfect” product in a silo, we must get our ideas out there, test them, receive feedback, and improve them.
 That’s what I endeavor to do with this project.
 I look forward to continuing the discussion on my blog, LegalTechLever.com, on Twitter, and on LinkedIn.

-I want to thank the four Michigan State University law students on my research team
+I want to thank the six Michigan State University College of Law research assistants on my team:

 This project would not be possible without their help.
 You can view their bios on the Meet the Research Team page.